-Mr. Untermeyer was born in Long Branch, New Jersey, on 7 March l946 and came to Houston at the age of two.
+Ambassador Untermeyer was born in Long Branch, New Jersey, on 7 March l946 and came to Houston at the age of two.
 He is a product of the Spring Branch public schools and is a l968 graduate of Harvard College with honors in government.
 While in college, he helped George H.W.
 Bush in his 1966 race for a seat in Congress from Houston and spent two summers as an intern on the Washington staff of freshman Congressman Bush.

-Commissioned under the Naval Reserve Office Training Corps program, Mr. Untermeyer served in the Navy during the Vietnam War as an officer aboard the Pacific Fleet destroyer USS Benner (DD-807) and as aide and flag lieutenant to the late Rear Admiral Draper L. Kauffman, commander of U.S. naval forces in the Philippines.
+Commissioned under the Naval Reserve Officer Training Corps program, Ambassador Untermeyer served in the Navy during the Vietnam War as an officer aboard the Pacific Fleet destroyer USS Benner (DD-807) and as aide and flag lieutenant to the late Rear Admiral Draper L. Kauffman, commander of U.S. naval forces in the Philippines.
 Immediately after leaving the Navy in l970, he traveled for 16 months on his own through Asia and Africa.

-Returning to Houston in l971, Mr. Untermeyer began his career as a political reporter for the Houston Chronicle.
+Returning to Houston in l971, Mr Untermeyer began his career as a political reporter for the Houston Chronicle.
 He left three years later to become executive assistant to the newly-elected county judge (chief executive) of Harris County, the county which surrounds Houston.
 In l976, he was elected as a Republican to the first of two terms as a member of the Texas House of Representatives from a district that included the River Oaks, Tanglewood, and Spring Branch areas of Houston.

 In the fall of 1980, then-State Representative Untermeyer was a fellow of the Institute of Politics at Harvard, where he led a student study group on how to get started in politics.

-When Bush was elected vice president in 1980, Mr. Untermeyer resigned his seat in the Legislature to go to Washington as his executive assistant.
+When Bush was elected vice president in 1980, Mr Untermeyer resigned his seat in the Legislature to go to Washington as his executive assistant.
 During two years on the vice presidential staff he handled politics, Texan affairs, and presidential personnel.
-Mr. Untermeyer also traveled with the Vice President on a total of 99 trips, ten of them abroad.
+Mr Untermeyer also traveled with the Vice President on a total of 99 trips, ten of them abroad.

 In 1983 he was appointed Deputy Assistant Secretary of the Navy for Installations and Facilities, in charge of the bases and other land and buildings of the Navy and Marine Corps.
 The next year; President Reagan appointed him Assistant Secretary of the Navy for Manpower and Reserve Affairs, with responsibility for recruiting, training, health, housing, discipline, and other personnel aspects of 600,000 Navy and 200,000 Marine Corps men and women, plus one-third million civilian employees.

-Mr. Untermeyer resigned his position at the Navy Department to spend the 1988 presidential campaign planning the transition in the event Vice President Bush was elected.
-The morning after his election, Mr. Bush named Mr. Untermeyer as director of presidential personnel, to advise him on some 3500 federal appointments.
+Mr Untermeyer resigned his position at the Navy Department to spend the 1988 presidential campaign planning the transition in the event Vice President Bush was elected.
+The morning after his election, Mr Bush named Mr Untermeyer as director of presidential personnel, to advise him on some 3500 federal appointments.
 He continued in this role as an Assistant to the President in the White House through August 1991, when he became director of the Voice of America, the overseas broadcasting arm of the U.S. Government.
-In addition, he oversaw Worldnet, a 24-hour/day television service, and Radio and TV Marti, which broadcast entirely to Cuba.
+In addition, he oversaw Worldnet, a 24-hour/day television service, and Radio and TV Martí, which broadcast entirely to Cuba.

-Upon the conclusion of his government service on 20 January 1993, Mr. Untermeyer was appointed by the first President Bush to a three-year term on the Board of Visitors of the US Naval Academy in Annapolis, Maryland, serving the final year as chairman.
-He has also served as president of the Houston READ Commission, the city’s coalition for literacy; as a member of the board of National Public Radio; a member of the advisory council of the Conservation Trust of Puerto Rico (Fideicomiso de Conservacion de Puerto Rico); and as a member of the Houston Port Commission, which oversees the public wharves and facilities of the second-largest port in the United States and the eighth-largest in the world.
+Mr Untermeyer was appointed by the first President Bush to a three-year term on the Board of Visitors of the US Naval Academy in Annapolis, Maryland, serving the final year as chairman.
+He has also served as president of the Houston READ Commission, the city’s coalition for literacy; as a member of the board of National Public Radio; as a member of the Defense Health Board; as a member of the advisory council of the Conservation Trust of Puerto Rico (Fideicomiso de Conservación de Puerto Rico); and as a member of the Houston Port Commission, which oversees the public wharves and facilities of the second-largest port in the United States and the eighth-largest in the world.

-In January 1999, Mr. Untermeyer was appointed chairman of the Texas State Board of Education by then-Governor George W. Bush and served as chairman through the end of the Bush governorship.
+In January 1999, Mr Untermeyer was appointed chairman of the Texas State Board of Education by then-Governor George W. Bush and served as chairman through the end of the Bush governorship.
 Having been elected in 2000 without opposition to a full term with over 330,000 votes, he remained a member of the Board until the completion of this term in January 2003.